CDCgov/cfa-actions/README.md

 - [post-artifact](./post-artifact): Post an artifact as a comment in a PR.
 Useful when you need to easily access a built element during a workflow such as a website, a report, etc.
 - [twostep-container-build](./twostep-container-build): Cache dependencies of a project by splitting the build process in two steps.
 The first step builds the dependencies and caches the image.
 The second step builds the project using the cached image as a base.
+- [runner-action](./runner-action): Run a bash script on an Azure Container App runner in the Azure Ext subscription

 ## Public Domain Standard Notice